-Mr. Barbas served as a director of Dynegy from October 2012 until Dynegy's merger with Vistra in April 2018 and joined the Board in conjunction with the Company's acquisition of Dynegy.
+Mr. Barbas has served on the Board since 2018.
+Mr. Barbas previously served on the board of Dynegy from October 2012 until Dynegy's merger with Vistra in April 2018 and joined the Board in conjunction with the Company's acquisition of Dynegy.
 Mr. Barbas previously served as president and chief executive of DPL Inc. and its principal subsidiary, The Dayton Power and Light Company (DP&L), and he also served on the boards of DPL Inc. and DP&L. He also previously served as executive vice president and chief operating officer of Chesapeake Utilities Corporation, a diversified utility company engaged in natural gas distribution, transmission, and marketing, propane gas distribution and wholesale marketing, and other related services, and he was executive vice president of Allegheny Power.
 Mr. Barbas also served on the public boards of Pepco Holdings, Inc. and El Paso Electric, Inc. Mr. Barbas also serves as a volunteer at the Scorton Creek Game Farm, helping to maintain trails and conservation land overseen by the Massachusetts Division of Fisheries and Wildlife.
 Mr. Barbas received a bachelor's degree in economics from College of the Holy Cross and a Master of Business Administration in finance and marketing from the University of Massachusetts.

 Mr. Barbas brings extensive utility, management and oversight experience, having served in executive management positions with various utility and other companies.
 He also has a broad background in finance and marketing and brings a strong understanding of power operations and energy markets.
-He also brings to the Board substantive knowledge about a variety of issues related to the Company's business and currently serves as Chair of the Nominating Committee, where he contributes significantly to the oversight responsibilities and strategic direction of the Company's corporate governance policies.
+He also brings to the Board substantive knowledge about a variety of issues related to the Company's business and currently serves as Chair of the Nominating & Governance Committee, where he contributes significantly to the oversight responsibilities and strategic direction of the Company's corporate governance policies.